 The farm-to-table movement is alive and well in Detroit.
 Over the past few years, award-winning restaurants have popped up throughout the city.

 In the Midtown neighborhood is Selden Standard.
 On a beautiful summer day you can dine in the back patio or in the winter grab a seat overlooking the wood fire oven.
-The menu changes daily, so check in advance, but the ragù is spot on.
+The menu changes regularly, so check in advance, but the ragù is spot on.
 They also have a great weekend brunch.

 Also try Mabel Gray Kitchen.
 This is where I had my first prix fixe dinner experience and it was spectacular.
 This restaurant is small, so reservations are necessary and it’s usually booked out.

 Insider’s tip: It can be difficult to get reservations at these restaurants.
 Make sure you plan ahead for your weekend in Detroit, because your chances of a walk-in table are low.
 Be prepared for a wait.

 Just because a place hasn’t won an award doesn’t mean that you shouldn’t eat there!
 There are still some hole-in-the-wall places that serve up excellent food and drink in Detroit.
 You may not get a super fancy cocktail, but if you can drink a beer or handle a Jameson and Vernors (Detroit’s ginger ale), you’re set.